lucaboriani/tadpole/README.md

 # Tadpole

 Preparatory sketch app for [nuvolaris](https://www.nuvolaris.io/) admin panel.
-Testing/exploring base functionalities of the combination of sveltekit and nuvolaris. many hints and classes found in [microbots](https://github.com/nuvolaris/microbots)
+Testing/exploring base functionalities of the combination of sveltekit and nuvolaris.
+Many hints and classes found in [microbots](https://github.com/nuvolaris/microbots)

 The project has been scaffolded with [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).

 ## Overview

 This scratch app, found in `/web` is configured to be styled with tailwind.

 Demo actions/packages are found in `/packages`

 ### auth bypass